Review: Ginger Snaps is a film that deserves more love

 It doesn't follow the expected trope of the smart sister finding a cure or putting down the transformed sibling, either, and the struggle between the sisters reflects on the universal theme of misunderstood teenagers navigating a world that doesn't understand them.

-Perkins' performance as Brigitte brings a quiet strength and resilience to her character, complementing Ginger's volatility.
-Together, Isabelle and Perkins create a dynamic duo whose bond is tested by internal and external struggles.
+Perkins' performance as Brigitte brings a quiet strength and resilience to her character, complementing Ginger's volatility, and together, Isabelle and Perkins create a dynamic duo whose bond is tested by internal and external struggles.

 What are your thoughts on the movie?
-Let me know in the comments.
+Let me know in the comments or reach out to me on my Twitter Instagram or Facebook.

 And check out some other reviews while you're here.